When businesses buy social media management, they often expect content output. That is understandable, but it is not enough.

 Does social media management include strategy?

-Sometimes at a light level, but not always at full depth.
+Sometimes at a light level, but not at full depth in every engagement.
 Good management usually includes practical planning and content direction.
 Broader strategy, optimisation, or campaign design may need separate support through a wider social media marketing or consulting scope.

 How do you know if a management service is too shallow?